 Follow the instructions below to locate the case number for the file you are interested in viewing.
 Depending on the case type and age, once you have located the case number and court location, there are number of ways to obtain a copy of a court record.

-Case register of actions for Civil and Probate cases filed after Jan 1, 2007.
+Case register of actions for Civil cases filed after Jan 1, 2007.
 Some documents available for purchase.

 Case register of actions for Family Law cases.
 Some documents can be purchased online and mailed.